 Who we are

-We are a team of experts who produce cutting-edge RLHF training data for AI models.
-We lead teams of labelers with domain-specific expertise and work together to produce the best RLHF and annotated data for AI model training.
+We are a team of experts who produce cutting-edge RLHF and SFT training data for AI models.
+We lead teams of hundreds of labelers with domain-specific expertise and work together to produce the best RLHF and annotated data for AI model training.
+We have experts with PhD degrees in over 20 fields and proficient in 30+ languages.

 • Josh Mizrahi - Humanities and Arts Lead

-Josh Mizrahi is the Persian Team Lead at Stokes AI, where he oversees projects involving Farsi translation, interpretation, and culturally nuanced training for large language models.
+Josh Mizrahi is the humanities Team Lead at Stokes AI, where he oversees projects involving arts and humanities.
+He also oversees projects relating to translation, interpretation, and culturally nuanced training for large language models.
 He is currently majoring in Persian Language, Culture, and History at the University of Maryland, with a strong academic focus on comparative anthropology.
 While his work is centered on Persian anthropology and linguistics, Josh brings a global perspective to the table—drawing on his studies of Middle Eastern, South Asian, and Mediterranean civilizations to ensure AI systems are trained with a deep and balanced understanding of cultural context.
 With experience in both modern and classical literature, oral traditions, and ethnographic methods, Josh helps ensure that AI models reflect the richness and diversity of human communication.
 He is particularly passionate about preserving linguistic nuance and historical depth in multilingual AI systems, making him an essential bridge between humanistic scholarship and cutting-edge machine learning.
+His LinkedIn can be found here.

 About our name